How To Write a Resume Employers Will Notice

 Resume summary and headline examples

-Headline: Customer success professional with 3+ years experience delighting clients in the retail industry.
+Headline: Customer success agent with 10+ years' experience delighting clients in the retail industry.

 Headline: Certified dental assistant with 12+ years in direct patient care.